FlyAboveGrass/note/英语/文章/文章副本/Saudi Arabia will host the 2034 World Cup. But when exactly?.md

 In an interview with The Associated Press on Wednesday, Saudi World Cup ==bid== official Hammad Albalawi said the precise dates of the ====tournament==== are up the world soccer body.

 “That’s a decision by FIFA.
 We stand ready to be part of this conversation.
-But ultimately it’s a FIFA decision together with the ====confederations==,==” Albalawi said.
+But ultimately it’s a FIFA decision together with the ====confederations==,” Albalawi said.

 # Will ======stadium==s==== be segregated for men and women?